 Tips for Grilling Sweet Summer Fruit

-When it comes to grilling, most people think of the requisite burgers and dogs, maybe some corn or chicken thrown in there.
+When it comes to grilling, most people think of burgers and dogs with maybe some corn thrown in there.
 But what about the sweet world of grilled fruit?
-In its prime during the summer months, fruit gains a smoky-sweetness from the grill and pairs well in both sweet and savory dishes.
+In it's prime during the summer months, fruit gains a smoky-sweetness from the grill and pairs well in both sweet and savory dishes.

-What fruits work well on the grill?
-Tropical fruits like bananas, pineapples, mangos, melons like cantaloupe, honeydew, and watermelon (try it with a bit of smoky salt or feta), stone fruits like peaches, nectarines, and cherries, and even pears and apples — so basically almost any fruit.
-Plus, fruits are very nutritious and are low in fat and calories but packed full of vitamins, minerals, and antioxidants, so they are great healthy foods to add to the barbecue spread.
+What fruits work well?
+Tropical fruits like bananas, pineapples, mangos, melons like cantaloupe and watermelon (try it with a bit of smoky salt or feta), stone fruits like peaches, nectarines, and cherries, and even pears and apples — so basically almost any fruit.
+Plus, fruits are very nutritious and are low in fat and calories but packed full of vitamins, minerals, and antioxidants.

-Though most fruit can just be eaten raw, grilling adds a new component to the mix so we picked up a copy of the newly released Fire it Up, which has over 400 grill recipes and an excellent section on grilling fruit, to learn the best ways to do it.
+Though most fruit can just be eaten raw, grilling adds a new component to the mix so we decided to turn to some experts for the best ways to grill fruit.
+We picked up a copy of the newly released Fire it Up, which has over 400 grill recipes and an excellent section on grilling fruit.

 Most fruit benefits from being sliced or halved and grilled fleshy side down, but apples and pears can be cored and cooked whole (like the recipe below) and the same goes with stone fruits that just need to be pitted.
-The benefit of grilling fruit is to caramelize the natural sugars that come from it coming in contact with heat and getting those gorgeous grill marks.
 Try serving the fruit as dessert with ice cream, topped with fresh herbs like mint or basil, in a salsa served atop grilled meats or fish, or simply grilled alongside chicken, pork, bison, or fish.

 Try the recipes below or feel free to play around on the grill with whatever you have on hand!